bl-sdk/bl-sdk.github.io/developing/index.md

 1. Create a new folder to develop your mods within.
 The mod manager supports loading from multiple mods folders, so you can keep the mods you're developing separate.

-2. Create a new file `Binaries\Win32\Plugins\unrealsdk.user.toml`, and add the following content:
+2. Create a new file `unrealsdk.user.toml` in the game's `Plugins` folder, and add the following
+   content:

    ```toml
    [unrealsdk]